About the Donald W. Reynolds

 The center also:

 - Awards fellowships to a four-day training program each January in Phoenix for business journalists and business journalism professors.
-These competitive fellowships, valued at $2,000, cover all seminar expenses.
+These competitive fellowships, valued at $1,500, cover all seminar expenses, except for travel.
 The journalists’ seminar, called Strictly Financials, covers stock markets, financial statements, options and SEC documents.
 The professors’ seminar covers how to teach a hands-on, university course in business journalism.

 - Confers the Barlett & Steele Awards for Investigative Business Journalism annually.
 Named after the legendary reporting duo of Don Barlett and Jim Steele, the gold prize comes with $5,000, the silver prize, $2,000; and the bronze prize, $1,000.